device42/device42-docs/docs/reports/device42-doql/index.md

 - This document does its best to highlight those areas in which the syntax DIFFER.
 - POST calls are recommended rather than GET calls, as url length does not have limitations in POST calls.
 - If using GET calls, note that URL length is limited, and any special characters in the query need to be URL encoded (i.e. %20 for space, %3B for "%").
-- If something isn't working that you think should, see DOQL Support notes below.

 ## Samples